This section of Ch. 6 will cover the following topics:

 Audience and Tone

 Being aware of “invisible” readers is a skill you likely already possess.
 Consider the following paragraphs.
-Which would the author send to her parents?
+Which would the writer send to her parents?
 Which would she send to her best friend?

 Last Saturday, I volunteered at a local hospital.
 The visit was fun and rewarding.
 I even learned how to do cardiopulmonary resuscitation, or CPR.
 Unfortunately, I think I caught a cold from one of the patients.
 I hope I am well by next Saturday to volunteer again.